dfraska-ftl/cdt_includes_gen/README.md

     optional arguments:
       -h, --help     show this help message and exit -v, --verbose  turn on verbose mode
-      --ignore-c     ignore C header files
+      -r, --relative turn on relative mode with the given path as the root --ignore-c     ignore C header files
       --ignore-cpp   ignore C++ header files